ansys/openapi-common/doc/source/contributing.rst

 before attempting to contribute to the ``openapi-common`` repository.

-The following contribution information is specific to the ``openapi-common`` repository, which provides the OpenAPI Client.
+The following contribution information is specific to the ``openapi-common`` repository, which is for the OpenAPI Client.
 This PyAnsys tool name is often used in place of the repository name to provide clarity and improve readability.